 Work-in-progress (WIP) queues originate from a management methodology known as “Kanban” and are common in lean businesses.
 The idea of a WIP queue is that by limiting the number of projects that are in any one stage of activity, you can increase the overall throughput of the firm.

-You end up identifying where your bottlenecks are and can deploy resources to alleviate what’s holding up the team.
-There are great project management tools to help you visualize everything that’s going on with your team.
-We use Trello.
+You end up identifying where your bottlenecks are and can deploy resources to alleviate whatโs holding up the team.
+To effectively visualize and manage your WIP queues, consider using these Kanban-style project management tools, which are particularly useful for law firms:

 4. Employ Agile Meeting Content and Rhythms